youbs/ubermuda.github.io/_posts/2014-08-24-what-is-docker.md

 Docker containers address these problems, and then some.

-## The LXC instruction set
+## LXC and execution drivers

 To quote [the Debian Handbook](http://debian-handbook.info/browse/stable/sect.virtualization.html):

 > LXC is not, strictly speaking, a virtualization system, but a system to isolate groups of processes from each other even though they all run on the same host.
 It takes advantage of a set of recent evolutions in the Linux kernel, collectively known as control groups, by which different sets of processes called “groups” have different views of certain aspects of the overall system.
 Most notable among these aspects are the process identifiers, the network configuration, and the mount points.
 Such a group of isolated processes will not have any access to the other processes in the system, and its accesses to the filesystem can be restricted to a specific subset.
 It can also have its own network interface and routing table, and it may be configured to only see a subset of the available devices present on the system.

-The Docker team has released the result of their work on LXC in the form of a re-usable go library called [`libcontainer`](https://github.com/docker/libcontainer).

-## Execution drivers
+While LXC has been the foundation of Docker for a while, the Docker team has since released [`libcontainer`](https://github.com/docker/libcontainer) to replace the Docker's LXC driver as the default execution driver.

-Execution drivers are the portability layer of Docker.
-They will eventually permit seamless containerization across systems.
-As of 1.0, there is only one official execution driver, `libcontainer`, that works using Linux' LXC instructions.
-Docker 1.0 runs on non-Linux systems using a VM called `boot2docker` that we will cover in a few paragraphs.
+Execution drivers are the portability layer of Docker that will eventually permit seamless containerization across systems.
+As of Docker 1.2, there are two execution drivers: `libcontainer`, the default driver, that is a pure Go wrapper around the Linux kernel's namespacing capabilities and LXC, which is based off the popular containerization platform LXC.
+Both `libcontainer` and LXC require Linux to run, but one can run Docker on non-Linux systems using a VM called `boot2docker`, that we will cover in a few paragraphs.

-## Union filesystems
+## Union filesystems and storage drivers

 Docker makes clever use of union capable filesystems to optimize re-usability of images and make sure as little hard disk space as possible is used.
 To understand this, you first have to picture yourself what a Docker container is: the union of a root filesystem (read-only filesystem that contains all the base operating system – also known as `rootfs`) and a user land read-write filesystem that will contains all your modifications to the base image.

-## Storage drivers

 There are currently two drivers available for managing filesystems in Docker: `AUFS` – the historic driver – and `devicemapper`.